Yonle/snac2/README.md

 ## Building and installation

-This program is written in highly portable ANSI C. The only external dependencies are `openssl` and `curl`.
+This program is written in highly portable C. The only external dependencies are `openssl` and `curl`.

 On Debian/Ubuntu, you can satisfy these requirements by running